charity-classification/ukcat/docs/data/outputs.md

 ## Manually classified charities

-These files show the charities that were [manually classified](method/manual-classification.md) as part of this project.
+These files show the charities that were [manually classified](../method/manual-classification.md) as part of this project.

 - [`sample.csv`](https://github.com/drkane/ukcat/blob/main/data/sample.csv)
 - [`top2000.csv`](https://github.com/drkane/ukcat/blob/main/data/top2000.csv)

-## Results of running automated classification
+## Categories for all charities

-These files show the results of running automatic classification for Uk-CAT and ICNP/TSO against the latest lists of active and inactive charities in the UK.
+These files show the results of running automatic classification for UK-CAT and ICNP/TSO against the latest lists of active and inactive charities in the UK.

-The UK-CAT classification used a system of [rules-based classification](method/rules-based-classification.md) as described in the methodology.
-The ICNP/TSO classification uses a [machine-learning model](method/machine-learning.md) that is overwritten by any manual classifications found in the sample.
+The UK-CAT classification used a system of [rules-based classification](../method/rules-based-classification.md) as described in the methodology.
+The ICNP/TSO classification uses a [machine-learning model](../method/machine-learning.md) that is overwritten by any manual classifications found in the sample.

 - [`charities_active-ukcat.csv`](https://github.com/drkane/ukcat/blob/main/data/charities_active-ukcat.csv)
 - [`charities_inactive-ukcat.csv`](https://github.com/drkane/ukcat/blob/main/data/charities_inactive-icnptso.csv)